kotolex/surrealist/README.md

 ```
 otherwise, you can't find your record

+**Important note for UTF-8:** record_id can have only A-Z, a-z letters, if you want to use any other UTF-8 letters you have to use backticks "`"!

 **Note:** record_id parameter of methods is only concatenated with table_name and colon, so
 ws_connection.select("person", record_id="john") under the hood became
 ws_connection.select("person:john"), but no other logic performed.
 Do not expect we specified "`" for you.